dssoc/dssoc.github.io/course.md

 This course requires no prior knowledge of computer programming or social science.
 Students will learn to ask social science questions, and learn how to answer them by collecting data from digital sources such as social media sites.
 Students will also aquire skills in social network analysis, automated text analysis, application programming interfaces, and the R programming language.

-### OVERVIEW OF ASYNCHRONOUS CLASS FORMAT
+### OVERVIEW OF CLASS FORMAT

-Due to the COVID-19 pandemic, this class will unfortunately be held entirely online.
+**Due to the COVID-19 pandemic, this class will unfortunately be held entirely online**.
+The format of the class and course requirements are designed to provide maximum flexibility to you as we all navigate these unprecedented times-- but also to build in new opportunities to learn through deeper engagement with me.

 Each week, there will be two re-recorded lectures that average 15-20 minutes each.
 One of these lectures will be about a social science topic (e.g. political polarization or public health), and the other is designed to introduce you to the lab assignment for that week.
 There are also required readings for each week that build upon the content in the lectures, and help introduce you to the material you need to learn for the labs.
 The lab assignments do not line up with the content of the social science lectures; instead, the goal is to introduce both social science and coding gradually/incrementally.

 In addition to viewing the lectures each week, you will be required to sign up for a weekly 15 minute one-on-one meeting with me via Zoom to discuss a topic of your choice from either the readings or the lab.
 My decision to meet with you individually instead of in groups is guided by my extensive previous experience teaching on Zoom, which has taught me that it is a very ineffective format for conventional conversations in Duke courses.
 Meeting one on one will also help me tailor the class to your needs, and help you achieve all of the work for our class-- weekly labs, and a final project that you will present during the last week of the semester.
 I am also hoping that weekly one-on-one time with me will off set some of the disappointment that we all feel about not being on campus and learning together in a normal setting.